Date of Award:

 These results have implications for commercial bee management practices, where visual and olfactory cues can be manipulated.
 Improving the nest location performance of M. rotundata and O. lignaria females would decrease nest location time, thus having important consequences on pollination efficiency and brood production of both species.

 Guédot, Christelle, "Nest Location and Nest Recognition in Two Solitary Bee Species Osmia lignaria Say and Megachile rotundata (F.) (Hymenoptera: Megachilidae)" (2004).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8269.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .